-Functional allocation of expenses - The costs of RACC's various programs and supporting services have been summarized on a functional basis in the statements of activities and changes in net assets.
+Functional allocation of expenses

+The costs of RACC's various programs and supporting services have been summarized on a functional basis in the statements of activities and changes in net assets.
 Accordingly, expenses require allocation on a reasonable basis that is consistently applied.
-The expenses that are allocated include rent and depreciation which are allocated on a square footage basis, as well as salaries and benefits and other professional services, which are allocated on the basis of estimates of time and effort.
+The expenses that are allocated include rent and depreciation which are allocated based on full-time equivalents dedicated to each program or supporting service, as well as salaries and benefits and other professional services, which are allocated on the basis of time and effort.

+Income taxes

-Income taxes - RACC is exempt from income taxes under Section 501(c)(3) of the Internal Revenue Code.
+RACC is exempt from income taxes under Section 501(c)(3) of the Internal Revenue Code.
 Unrelated business income tax, if any, is insignificant and no tax provision has been made in the accompanying financial statements.